Steve Marriott: Death

 On Friday 19 April 1991, Marriott and Poulton flew home from the United States, where Marriott had recorded songs for a future album with Frampton.
-During the flight, according to Poulton, Marriott was drinking heavily, was in a foul mood, and the two argued constantly.
+During the flight, according to Poulton, Marriott was drinking heavily and was in a foul mood, and the two argued constantly.
 After arriving in the UK, a mutual friend met them and they all went for dinner to one of Marriott's favourite restaurants, The Straw Hat in Sawbridgeworth, where he consumed more alcohol.
 After dinner, they returned to their friend's house and decided to stay overnight, since it was late, but upstairs in bed, Marriott and Poulton continued to argue.
 Poulton finally fell asleep and later woke to discover that Marriott had taken a taxi to his home in the nearby village of Arkesden.

 At about 6:30 am on 20 April, a passing motorist saw the roof of Marriott's cottage ablaze and called the fire brigade.
-It was reported that four fire engines were needed to put out the fire.
-In newspaper interviews, Assistant Divisional Fire Officer Keith Dunatis, who found Marriott, said:
+It was reported that four or five engines were needed to put out the fire.
+In newspaper interviews, the Assistant Divisional Fire Officer of Essex Fire Brigade, Keith Dunatis, who found Marriott, said: